 - 1 cup chilled heavy cream

-- ½ cup coarsely chopped shelled pistachios (make sure they're coarsely chopped or any finer powder will make the ice cream sandy in texture)
+- 1/2 cup shelled roasted pistachios, coarsely chopped (make sure they're coarsely chopped or any finer powder will give the ice cream a sandy texture)

 - In a medium mixing bowl, whisk together the eggs yolks and sugar.
 Set aside.